mintary/comp-250-prep/Session1.md

 For now, all you need to know is that primitive operations (such as assigning a variable, math operations, etc) count as one step.

-The number of total steps is usually a function of $n$.
+The number of total steps is a function of $n$.
 If the function for the number of steps is linear, we call this $O(n)$.
 For example,

 ```java
 public static void countEveryOther(int n) {